babashka/sci/doc/ai/adr/0011-native-cljs-protocols.md

 ## Not covered (future work)

-- defrecord and reify throw "not yet supported" for native protocol entries (reify would otherwise succeed silently with broken dispatch).
+- defrecord throws "not yet supported" for native protocol entries. reify is supported: slots installed per instance, implemented arities only.
 - base types (`extend-type string ...` via goog.typeOf
   string keys on protocol/method-fn objects — advanced-safe, would need per-method `:fn` refs in the entry, deliberately not emitted today to